Our Future Path! A plan for a better world!

 If the above election were run with ranked choice voting, the results would be different.
 With 3 candidates on the ballot, each voter would select their first and second choice candidates.
 With no candidate getting a majority of the votes, the last place candidate would be eliminated.
 Let's say that was candidate C. If the voters for candidate C had selected candidate B as their second choice, then candidate B would get their votes.
 The vote counts would then be 40% for candidate A and 60% for candidate B, and candidate B would be the winner.

 The important thing to remember is that the voters preferred candidate B over candidate A, and that with ranked choice voting, the voters were able to elect their preferred candidate.
 Another way to look at this is that if the election had only been between candidates A and B, then candidate B would have won.
-Therefore, ranked choice voting was able to eliminate the spoiler effect that candidate C would have caused.
+Therefore, ranked choice voting was able to eliminate the spoiler effect that candidate C would otherwise have caused.

 Clean Elections